 HMA can be used on Windows, macOS, Android and iOS.
 You can connect up to five devices in one go.
 There’s a seven-day trial that you can use to see if you like it, plus a 30-day money-back guarantee.
 Our HideMyAss review has more information on the service.

 The Austrian government is able to conduct surveillance.
 It’s able to monitor internet communications, even if they’re encrypted.
 That includes apps such as WhatsApp and Skype (read our guide on how to backup and restore WhatsApp chat history, and our best VPN for Skype can help keep you safe).

 Austria’s defamation laws are among the strictest in the EU, with the penal code criminalizing insulting the state and its rulers.
 Journalists are most at risk, but you should still be careful.
 If you’re a journalist, read our online privacy guide for journalists.

 No matter where you are, you’re at risk of cybercrime.
 There are lots of public WiFi hotspots, but you can’t tell how secure they are.
 You’re at risk of getting hacked, getting viruses or getting malware when using one, so it’s a good idea to install a decent antivirus along with the VPN.
 Our best antivirus software guide has recommendations.

 Hopefully, we’ve helped you get an Austrian IP address.
 You should use a VPN to get one because you’ll be protected by good security and your activities will be kept secret.

 Any of our recommendations will work, but CyberGhost is the best choice because it has 69 servers in the country.
 You can use the seven-day trial to see if you like it, and there’s a 30-day money-back guarantee if you need more time.
-If you want to see alternatives, make sure to browse our VPN reviews.

 If you have tips or experience getting an Austrian IP address, tell us in the comment section below.
 Thank you for reading.